ISSA Nutritionist Study Guide

 Integumentary system

 This is the largest organ system.
-It covers the whole body, which means it contains skin, hair, and nails.
+It covers the whole body, containing skin, hair, and nails.
 Its purpose is to protect the internal organ systems from damage, prevent the loss of fluids, and to regulate the temperature of the body.

 The epidermis, dermis, and hypodermis are the layers of skin that we have.